The continuous spectrum of bound states in expulsive potentials

 \section{Abstract}

-On the contrary to the common intuition that a steep expulsive potential makes quantum states widely delocalized, we demonstrate that one- and two-dimensional (1D and 2D) Schr\"{o}dinger equations, which include expulsive potentials that are \emph{steeper than the quadratic} (anti-harmonic-oscillator) ones, give rise to \emph{normalizable} (effectively localized) eigenstates.
-These states constitute full continuous spectra in the 1D and 2D cases alike.
-In 1D, these are spatially even and odd eigenstates.
+On the contrary to the common intuition, which suggests that a steep expulsive potential makes quantum states widely delocalized, we demonstrate that one- and two-dimensional (1D and 2D) Schr\"{o}dinger equations, which include expulsive potentials that are \emph{steeper than the quadratic} ones, give rise to \emph{normalizable} eigenstates, which may be considered as a manifestation of \emph{effective self-trapping in the linear system}.
+These states constitute full continuous spectra in both the 1D and 2D cases.
+In 1D, they are spatially even and odd eigenstates.
 The 2D states may carry any value of the vorticity (alias magnetic quantum number).
-Asymptotic approximations for wave functions of the 1D and 2D eigenstates, valid far from the center, are derived analytically, demonstrating excellent agreement with numerically found counterparts.
+Asymptotic expressions for wave functions of the 1D and 2D eigenstates, valid far from the center, are derived analytically, demonstrating excellent agreement with full numerical solutions.
 Special exact solutions for vortex states are obtained in the 2D case.
 These findings suggest an extension of the concept of bound states in the continuum, in quantum mechanics and paraxial photonics.
-Gross-Pitaevskii equations are considered as the nonlinear extension of the 1D and 2D settings.
-In 1D, the cubic nonlinearity slightly deforms the eigenstates, maintaining their stability.
-On the other hand, the quintic self-focusing term, which occurs in the photonic version of the 1D model, initiates the dynamical collapse of states whose norm exceeds a critical value.
+Gross-Pitaevskii equations are briefly considered as the nonlinear extension of the 1D and 2D settings.
+In 1D, the cubic nonlinearity slightly deforms the eigenstates, maintaining their stability